katelyn98/HealthyRide-Mapping/Results/README.md

 ---
 ## Pittsburgh, PA

 The bike sharing program in Pittsburgh, PA is called [Healthy Ride](https://healthyridepgh.com/) and is advertised as the public bike share system for Pittsburgh, PA.
 It is powered by [NextBike](https://www.nextbike.co.uk/en/) which is a company in the UK that provides bikes and infrastructure for a bike sharing program.
 Healthy Ride was first established in Pittsburgh, in May 2015 and has since expanded to 100 stations and 550 bikes.
-Below you can various stages of the program over the past few years.
+Below you can see various stages of the program over the past few years.

 2015                       |             2018          |          2020            |
 :-------------------------:|:-------------------------:|:-------------------------: